Featured Job: Restoring History

-This week ECP is featuring a job from Pro Foundation Technology, Inc., which serves Missouri and Northeastern Kansas with foundation repair, waterproofing, concrete leveling, and crawl space repair, among other services.
-Prof Foundation Technoloy, Inc. is a family-owned and operated business serving the Kansas City area since 1978.
+This week, ECP is featuring a job from Pro Foundation Technology, Inc., which serves Missouri and Northeastern Kansas with foundation repair, waterproofing, concrete leveling, and crawl space repair, among other services.
+Prof Foundation Technoloy, Inc. is a family-owned and operated business that has been serving the Kansas City area since 1978.
 All of their work comes with a “no hassle” transferable warranty, and they are licensed and insured in Kansas and Missouri.

 historical building repair Pro Foundation Technology